Common Zinnia Problems You Shouldn't Ignore

 Flopping stems can lead to breakage or deformed zinnias

-Flopping stems, also known as lodging, is a common issue where zinnia stems bend or break, causing the plant to collapse.
+Flopping stems (technically known as lodging) is a common issue where zinnia stems bend or break, causing the plant to collapse.
 Lodging not only disrupts the plant's aesthetic appeal, but can also hinder flower production, as the stems are too weak to hold the flowers up to get sunlight.
-While the biggest culprit for lodging is heavy rain or strong winds, lack of sunlight and over-fertilization, particularly with nitrogen, can also contribute to weak, leggy growth that make stems prone to flopping.
+While the biggest culprit for lodging is heavy rain or strong winds, lack of sunlight and over-fertilization, particularly with nitrogen, can also contribute to weak, leggy growth that makes stems prone to flopping.

-Preventing flopping stems can be done in a few ways and is one of the easier things to fix on this list.
-First, provide adequate support for tall or large-flowered varieties using stakes, cages, or trellises.
+Stopping stems from flopping can be done in a few ways and is one of the easier things to fix on this list.
+First, provide adequate support, especially for tall or large-flowered varieties, using stakes, cages, or trellises.
+Shorter varieties also need support — but one layer of some hortonova trellising (such as this Tenax Hortonova White Net) should be enough.
 Next, ensure your zinnias receive at least six hours of direct sun to promote strong stem development.
-Avoid over-fertilizing, especially with nitrogen-rich fertilizers, because these encourage excessive foliage growth at the expense of stem strength.
-Water at the base of the plant to avoid soaking the stems, which can weaken them.
-When planting, space zinnias appropriately to allow for good air circulation, which helps strengthen stems.
+Avoid over-fertilizing, especially with nitrogen-rich fertilizers, to ensure you don't get lush but weak growth, and water at the base of the plant to avoid soaking the stems, which can also weaken them.
 If flopping occurs, gently lift the plant and provide support, but avoid trying to force stems upright if they are severely bent or broken.

 Powdery mildew can make new growth wonky and cause premature leaf drop